keerthanahl16/AI-Powered_Personalized_Learning_Assistant/README.md

-Exit: Close the application window to exit.
+6.Exit: Close the application window to exit.

 Code Structure